arthepsy/kb/os.freebsd.md

     kernel="my-kernel"
     kernels="my-kernel kernel"
     ```
-    ... and respective `/usr/local/etc/svnup.conf` as (for 11.0-RELEASE):
+    ... and package `net/svnup` is installed with respective `/usr/local/etc/svnup.conf` as (for 11.0-RELEASE):
     ```
     [release]
     branch=base/releng/11.0